l) Provisions, Contingent Liabilities and Contingent Assets Provisions

 Financial instruments and cash deposits

 The Company maintains exposure in cash and cash equivalents and term deposits with banks.
-Credit risk from balances with banks and financial institutions is managed by the Company's treasury department in accordance with the Comapny's policy.
+Credit risk from balances with banks and financial institutions is managed by the Company's treasury department in accordance with the Company's policy.
 Investments of surplus funds are made only with approved counterparties and within credit limits assigned to each counterparty.
 Counterparty credit limits are reviewed by the Company's Board of Directors on an annual basis and may be updated throughout the year.
 The limits are set to minimise the concentration of risks and therefore mitigate financial loss through counterparty's potential failure to make payments.

-The Company's maximum exposure to credit risk as at 31 March 2024 is the carrying value of each class of financial assets as disclosed in note 6.
+The Company's maximum exposure to credit risk as at March 31, 2024 is the carrying value of each class of financial assets as disclosed in note 6.

 Trade receivables and other financial assets